HolaCarmensita/HolaCarmensita/README.md

 ## 👸🏽 About Me

 - 👋 I’m currently working on frontend / full-stack projects using JavaScript, TypeScript, React, and related tools
-- 🌱 I’m learning backend development, APIs, and more deployment / DevOps practices
+- I’m learning backend development, APIs, and more deployment / DevOps practices + always growing for the love of frontend 🌱
-- 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/casandra-gustafsson/)
+- How to reach me: [LinkedIn](https://www.linkedin.com/in/casandra-gustafsson/)
 - Or visit my portfolio (still a work in progress, not updated yet—unfortunately, there’s lots to do but not enough time!)
 [Portfolio]([https://www.linkedin.com/in/casandra-gustafsson/](https://holacarmensita.com/hola))

 ---